-Economic, legal, social, ethical and environmental context Engineering activity can have impacts on the environment, on commerce, on society and on individuals.
-On graduation you will have the skills to manage your activities and to be aware of the various legal and ethical constraints under which you are expected to operate, including: EL8 Awareness of the need for a high level of professional and ethical conduct in engineering EL9 Awareness that engineers need to take account of the commercial and social contexts in which they operate EL10 Knowledge and understanding of management and business practices, their limitations, and how these may be applied in the context of aerodynamics and computation EL11 Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate EL12 Awareness of relevant regulatory requirements governing engineering activities in the context of aerodynamics and computation EL13 Awareness of and ability to make general evaluations of risk issues in the context of aerodynamics and computation, including health & safety, environmental and commercial risk
+Economic, legal, social, ethical and environmental context

+Engineering activity can have impacts on the environment, on commerce, on society and on individuals.
+Graduates therefore need the skills to manage their activities and to be aware of the various legal and ethical constraints under which they are expected to operate, including:

+- EL8.
+Awareness of the need for a high level of professional and ethical conduct in engineering. - EL9.
+Awareness that engineers need to take account of the commercial and social contexts in which they operate. - EL10.
+Knowledge and understanding of management and business practices, their limitations, and how these may be applied in the context of aerodynamics and computation. - EL11.
+Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate. - EL12.
+Awareness of relevant regulatory requirements governing engineering activities in the context of aerodynamics and computation. - EL13.
+Awareness of and ability to make general evaluations of risk issues in the context of aerodynamics and computation, including health & safety, environmental and commercial risk.

+Engineering practice

-Engineering practice This is the practical application of engineering skills, combining theory and experience, and use of other relevant knowledge and skills.
-On graduation you will have achieved: P9 A thorough understanding of current aerodynamics and computation practice and its limitations, and some appreciation of likely new developments P11 Understanding of different roles within an engineering team and the ability to exercise initiative and personal responsibility, which may be as a team member or leader P12 Advanced level knowledge and understanding of a wide range of engineering materials and components
+This is the practical application of engineering skills, combining theory and experience, and use of other relevant knowledge and skills.
+On graduation you will have achieved:

+- P9.
+A thorough understanding of current aerodynamics and computation practice and its limitations, and some appreciation of likely new developments. - P10.
+Ability to apply engineering techniques taking account of a range of commercial and industrial constraints. - P11.
+Understanding of different roles within an engineering team and the ability to exercise initiative and personal responsibility, which may be as a team member or leader. - P12.
+Advanced level knowledge and understanding of a wide range of engineering materials and components.